Chymyst/chymyst-core/doc/chymyst01.md

 ### Error: Redefining input molecules

-It is also an error to write a reaction whose input molecule was already used as input in another join definition.
+It is also an error to write a reaction whose input molecule was already used as input in another JD.

 ```scala
 val x = m[Int]